jetbrains-academy/rustlings-course/Guessing Game/Programming a Guessing Game/Generating a Secret Number/task.md

 You should get different random numbers, and they should all be numbers between 1 and 100.
 Great job!

-_You can refer to the following chapter in the Rust Programming Language Book:[Generating a Secret Number](https://doc.rust-lang.org/stable/book/ch02-00-guessing-game-tutorial.html#generating-a-secret-number)_
+_You can refer to the following chapter in the Rust Programming Language Book: [Generating a Secret Number](https://doc.rust-lang.org/stable/book/ch02-00-guessing-game-tutorial.html#generating-a-secret-number)_